NEES-Anna/NEES-Core-Google-Immersion/README.md

 ## Current Deployment Status

 * **Local Environment**: Fully runnable.
 The frontend and backend run locally using a mock fallback mode when no Gemini API key is provided, allowing full local evaluation.
 * **Google Cloud Run Deployment**: **Planned & Blocked**.
-The deployment to Google Cloud Run is fully configured.
-However, live deployment is currently blocked during Phase 1 because the current Google Cloud billing account is suspended.
+The repository includes a Docker-ready backend and a documented Google Cloud Run deployment plan.
+Live Cloud Run deployment is currently blocked during Phase 1 because the current Google Cloud billing account is suspended.

 ---